Risk Awareness in HTN Planning

-The contributions of the present article are: \begin{itemize} \item We provide a broader perspective of uncertainty and risk, where we define uncertainty and risk as two distinct concepts.
+This article makes the following contributions, in order of appearance: \begin{itemize} \item We provide a broader perspective of uncertainty and risk, where we define uncertainty and risk as two distinct concepts.
 We mainly draw knowledge from decision theory and its established mechanisms for embracing risk when making decisions.
-This opens the pathway for the presentation of our main technical contributions to AI Planning. \item We identify the sources of uncertainty in relation to costs of actions and position them with respect to the available knowledge from decision theory. \item We provide a general framework of HTN planning for uncertainty and risk based on the variability of action costs.
-While the framework builds upon an existing HTN planning formalism, to the best of our knowledge, it represents the first general approach that accounts for variability of action costs.
+This opens the pathway for the presentation of our main technical contributions to AI Planning. \item We identify the sources of uncertainty in relation to action costs and position them with respect to the available knowledge from decision theory. \item We provide a general framework of HTN planning for uncertainty and risk based on the variability of action costs.
+While the framework builds upon an existing HTN planning formalism, to the best of our knowledge, it represents the first general approach that accounts for the variability of action costs.
 While this enables us to define our risk-aware HTN planning, it also represents a stepping stone for new approaches. \item We propose the novel concept of risk-aware HTN planning, which is capable of embracing risk in real-world domains for which HTN planning is a fit.
-This concept is inspired by our preliminary idea~\cite{georgievski2014:ecai}, and, to the best of our knowledge, represents the first work that incorporates risk in HTN planning and it does so upon established concepts from decision theory.
-Risk-aware HTN planning paves the way to having more specific risk-aware HTN planning problems and constructing algorithms that can solve them. \item We go one step further and suggest possible ways to solving risk-aware HTN planning problems under some simplifying assumptions by adapting existing HTN planning approaches.
-We do this for both models of HTN planning, namely state-based HTN planning and plan-based HTN planning. \item We provide a wider overview of works that deal not only with planning under uncertainty and risk but also with mechanisms that do not relate to risk but do support informed decision making in HTN planning. \end{itemize}
+This concept is inspired by our preliminary idea~\cite{georgievski2014:ecai}, and, to the best of our knowledge, represents the first work that incorporates risk in HTN planning, and it does so upon established concepts from decision theory.
+Risk-aware HTN planning paves the way to having more specific risk-aware HTN planning problems and constructing algorithms that can solve them. \item We develop an approach to solving risk-aware plan-based HTN planning problems under some simplifying assumptions by adapting existing HTN planning approaches. \item We go one step further and suggest possible ways to solving state-based risk-aware HTN planning problems also by adapting existing HTN planning approaches. \item We perform empirical evaluations using two case studies, namely, Autonomous Vehicles (AVs) and Satellite domains.
+The empirical evaluation demonstrates the feasibility and expressivity of our developed approach. \item We provide a wider overview of works that deal not only with planning under uncertainty and risk but also with mechanisms that do not relate to risk but do support informed decision making in HTN planning. \end{itemize}